Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 ## Update SceneManagement

-In MLAPI, scene management is not done over the `NetworkManager` like in UNet.
+In Netcode, scene management is not done over the `NetworkManager` like in UNet.
 The `NetworkSceneManager` provides equivalent functionality for switching scenes.

 <Tabs
   className="unique-tabs"